Amazon.com: Greedfall: The Dying World ...

 Wild Fighter

-The Wild Fighter is a pure melee aggressor built around crowd control.
-Knockdowns, stuns, and shield-breaking keep enemies off-balance while Roar of Death boosts damage output.
-Primary attribute is Strength, with Perception and Focus as secondaries.
+The Wild Fighter operates as a pure melee aggressor centered on crowd control.
+Knockdowns, stuns, and shield-breaking disrupt enemies while Roar of Death amplifies damage.
+Primary stat is Strength, with Perception and Focus supporting.

 • Skill Trees: Paths of Destruction, Weapons of War